Dog And Beth Chapman Shop Around, Spend 45 Minutes At Medical Marijuana Dispensary In Los Angeles

 “I absolutely think it should become legal — absolutely, a 100 percent,” the 65-year-old said.
 “I’ve smoked pot and I’ve drank.
 My morality stays the same if I smoke pot.
 It does not if I drink.”

-According to the website, MedMen is “the most dominant cannabis enterprise in the emerging legal marijuana industry.”
+According to their website, MedMen is “the most dominant cannabis enterprise in the emerging legal marijuana industry.”
 They are a cash only medical marijuana dispensary and are pretty popular in the Los Angeles area.
-In addition to four LA locations, they also have stores in other areas of California as well as in Nevada and New York.
+In addition to four L.A. locations, they also have stores in other areas of California as well as in Nevada and New York.

 Just yesterday, Beth shared a photo of her amazing beachside view on her Instagram page.
 The photo is from their Labor Day trip as the couple dined at Malibu’s famed Nobu restaurant, which is a known hotspot for celebrities who live in the area.

 In the caption of the image, Beth told fans that she and Dog were enjoying a “tranquil” lunch as their table had a gorgeous view of the Pacific Ocean.
-Beth’s photo earned her a lot of attention with 5,500 likes as well as 50 plus comments in just a day of being posted.
+Beth’s photo earned her a lot of attention with 5,500 likes as well as 50-plus comments in just a day of being posted.

 Many fans of Beth told her that they hope she has an amazing getaway with her hubby while countless other fans confessed that they miss seeing the duo on TV.